by C.H. Weaver M.D. Medical Editor updated 12/2019

 - Mektovi (binimteinib) MEK V600 kinase inhibitor

-Combination Therapy for Metastatic Melanoma
+BRAF-MEK Combination Therapy for Advanced Melanoma

 Tafinlar® + Mekinist® Demonstrate Long Term Survival Benefit for BRAF Mutation-Positive Metastatic Melanoma